vvvvvvss/Decision-Tree-based-ID3-Algorithm/README.md

 p– is the probability of negative class
 S is the subset of the training example
 Higher the entropy, lower the purity of the dataset.

+# ID3
+ID3 stands for Iterative Dichotomiser 3 and is named such because the algorithm iteratively (repeatedly) dichotomizes(divides) features into two or more groups at each step.
+ID3 uses a **top-down greedy approach**.
+Top-down approach simply means aproaching the top most node first and gradually moving downwards.
+While greedy approach means at each iteration the model picks the best feature.
+ID3 is usually used with nominal features only.
+We know that ID3 selects the best features only.
+For this ID3 uses Information gain.